Cordyceps Sinensis vs Militaris: What’s the Best Cordyceps Supplement?

 The Price of Cordyceps Sinensis, A.K.A Himalayan Gold

 Cordyceps sinensis is relatively rare to find naturally and grows only in these limited regions.
 This scarcity of the wild variety of Cordyceps sinensis and its desirable health-promoting traits results in a high price tag (around $20,000 per kilogram).
-Therefore, these fungi are not typically in any supplement you can readily purchase..
+Therefore, these fungi are not typically in any supplement you can readily purchase.

-Due to the rapid rise in price on this precious resource, it has been dubbed “Himilayan gold.”
-It has become a significant contributor to household income in the harvesting regions, so much so that there have been disputes over harvesting territory, and outsiders have tried to push their way in.
-There are now harvesting permits being issued by the Chinese government and local land holders for access to the growing regions.
-For more on Cordyceps sinensis harvesting and the lifestyle in Tibet, see Daniel Winkler’s article in Fungi Magazine.
+Due to the rapid rise in the price of this precious resource, it has been dubbed “Himalayan gold.”
+It has become a significant contributor to household income in the harvesting regions, so much so that there have been disputes over-harvesting territory, and outsiders have tried to push their way in.

-More recently, concerns over the sustainability of Cordyceps sinensis have been raised around overharvesting, ecosystem degradation and climate change (1).
+More recently, concerns over the sustainability of Cordyceps sinensis have been raised around overharvesting, ecosystem degradation and climate change [1].

 Cordyceps Sinensis and the Chinese Runners

-This is an entire article in itself but it needs a brief mention.
+This is an entire article in itself, but it needs a brief mention.

 Cordyceps sinensis made international headlines in 1993 at the Chinese national games in Beijing, when multiple Chinese runners shattered track and field records.